3 things to know about Original Medicare:

 Medicare is a federal program that ensures U.S. citizens and permanent legal residents 65 years of age and older and younger individuals with certain disabilities or End Stage Renal Disease have affordable health care coverage options.

-In 2019, more than 61 million people were enrolled in Medicare, according to the Centers for Medicare & Medicaid Services.1
+In 2022, more than 64 million people are enrolled in Medicare, according to the Centers for Medicare & Medicaid Services.1

 There are 4 parts of Medicare: Parts A, B, C, and D. Each part offers different covered services.